arope28/xentz-agent/README.md

 ## Architecture

-- **Token-based enrollment**: Agents receive an install token from the control plane and enroll to get server-assigned tenant_id, device_id, and repository URL.
+- **Token-based enrollment**: Agents receive an install token from the control plane and enroll to get server-assigned tenant_id, device_id, device_api_key, and repository URL.
+- **Server-driven configuration**: The agent fetches configuration from the control plane on every backup/retention run, ensuring settings are always up-to-date.
+- **Local caching**: Config is cached locally and used as fallback if the server is unreachable.
 - **Device-scoped repos**: Each device gets a unique device_id from the server.
 - **User-scoped data**: Each user on a device backs up to their own repository path: `{base}/{tenant_id}/{device_id}/{user_id}/`
 - **Multi-user support**: Multiple users can enroll on the same device, each with their own repository.
+- **Automatic reporting**: Backup and retention runs are automatically reported to the control plane with detailed metrics (files processed, bytes, duration, etc.).
+- **Reliable delivery**: Failed reports are spooled locally and retried on subsequent runs.

 ## Notes